 The key step to getting a scholarship?
 Apply!

 If you’re a Charles Sturt University alumni, you can benefit from a 10 per cent discount on any future courses.
 So, if you want to come back to pursue more study, you’ll be ahead of the game before you start.

 Taking the next step

 Whether in a Commonwealth supported place or a fee-paying one, we’re here to help you take your next step.
 You can speak to the experienced Charles Sturt University financial team to get advice and info on everything finance.
-We can help you apply for scholarships, as well as government schemes like HECS-HELP and FEE-HELP, and grants for specific aspects of your study like attending residential schools.
+We can help you apply for scholarships, as well as government schemes like HECS-HELP and FEE-HELP, and grants for specific aspects of your study like attending intensive schools.